Allowed setting scheduling dependencies for scheduled tasks.

 You want to configure a timed scheduling plan for the tasks on the ODS layer.
 You want to configure an event-based scheduling plan for tasks on the DW and DM layers, and want the tasks on the DW and DM layers to be executed after the tasks on the ODS layer are successfully executed with the specified conditions met.

-Configure Execution Condition of Current Task Group by ticking Timed Judgment and configuring the execution time and the condition content for the current task, as shown in the following figure.
+Click Edit Current Group, click the Edit button beside Execution Condition of Current Task Group, tick Timed Judgment, and configure the scheduled execution time and the condition content for tasks in the DW group, as shown in the following figure.

 Go back to the event-based scheduling page, as shown in the following figure.